Andropause in the workplace

-Andropause, also known as the male menopause, is when men experience physical and psychological changes to their health, due to a drop in testosterone (the hormone responsible for characteristics typically associated with men such as deep voice, muscle mass, as well as body and facial hair) production levels.
+Andropause, also referred to as the “male menopause”, is when men experience physical and psychological changes to their health, due to a drop in testosterone (the hormone responsible for characteristics typically associated with men such as deep voice, muscle mass, as well as body and facial hair) production levels.

 The symptoms associated with andropause can interfere with everyday life, so it is vital that not only support is put in place, but also to ensure that you feel confident in resolving the issue.